enagorny/expo/docs/pages/development/build.md

 - Setting `developmentClient` to `true` will create a Debug build, which allows the `expo-dev-client` library to allow you to choose the update to load in your app and provide tools to help you develop.
 - Setting `distribution` to "internal" will make a build ready for [internal distribution](/build/internal-distribution).

+iOS app with developmentClient should always be distributed as "internal".
+If you change `distribution` to be "store" and try to upload it to testflight Apple will reject it with "ITMS-90338: Non-public API usage".

 ### Running a build

 <Tabs tabs={["For Android", "For iOS"]}>